Chief of Naval Operations

 (1) Provide representatives as necessary to support the BOM WG.

-(2) Ensure COs and OICs plan for and commemorate the 78th anniversary of the BOM.
+(2) Ensure COs and OICs plan for and commemorate the 79th anniversary

 (1) Provide representatives to the BOM WG.